rajsinghbagri/rajsinghbagri.github.io/README.md

 <br>
 • Coordinated with Chief guests in the event and managed the crowd on the main event day
 <br>
-• Coordinated with a security officer from IIT Bombay and Mumbai Police on the main event day of Techfest
+• Coordinated with a chief security officer from IIT Bombay and Mumbai Police on the main event day of Techfest

 ### **CR**
 ### NCC, IIT Bombay